Master of Social Work Curriculum

 The Smith master's degree program alternates intensive curricular preparation with rich, closely supervised field internships to provide the optimum learning experience for tomorrow's social work professional.

 Organized into what is called the block plan, the academic calendar is a full-time master's program that begins in June and continues for 27 months, ending in August.
 The block plan consists of five sessions.
 Three 10-week academic sessions are held at Smith from June through mid-August over three successive summers; these are devoted exclusively to course work (Sessions 1, 3, and 5).
-In addition, two intervening 8-month sessions, scheduled from September through April (Sessions 2 and 4), are reserved for full-time (30 hours/week) field internships in settings across the country.
+In addition, two intervening 8-month sessions, scheduled from September through April (Sessions 2 and 4), are reserved for full-time (30 hours/week) field internships (and supporting seminars) in settings across the country.

 To meet the requirements for an M.S.W. degree, all candidates will successfully complete: